An overview of the regulation of virtual assets in Estonia

 What is considered a virtual asset in Estonia?

-- MLTFPA: This is the primary law governing virtual assets in Estonia.
-The MLTFPA defines virtual currency as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency, and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored or traded electronically.
-Virtual currency service providers are required to obtain a license from the Estonian FIU and implement AML/CFT measures.
+- MLTFPA: The MLTFPA defines virtual currency as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored or traded electronically.
+Until recently, CASPs had to obtain a license from the Estonian FIU and implement strict AML and CFT measures, including customer due diligence and transaction monitoring.
+While the MLTFPA remains relevant for AML/CFT obligations, now the licensing and supervision of crypto-asset services have shifted under the new regime.

 - EU Directive 2015/849: Estonia has implemented this directive, which establishes a European legal framework for virtual currencies.
 Cryptocurrency service providers are required to have a license and follow AML/CFT rules.
+The directive has been supplemented and, in many respects, superseded by the more comprehensive EU MiCA.

 - International Sanctions Act, 2019: It recognises virtual currency service providers as persons with special obligations to ensure that they are monitoring their transactions for compliance with international sanctions.
 This can help prevent financial crimes like money laundering and terrorism financing that might be facilitated through the use of virtual assets.